-I,, have submitted th, Program Director and S, and to my SGA President, for submission to Administr ystem Coordinator (if applicable) on I understand that I must meet the specified 60-day do to be considered for housing.
-I also understand that students traveling to conferences. eadline for submission of the request form in order housing is a privilege and is not always provided for I understand that males and females will be housed s separately; No exceptions unless married.
-I understand that specific rooming assignment reque sts will not be honored.
-I understand that once housing arrangements are ma de, no room changing will be permitted.
-I understand that if I am unhappy with my rooming a reservation, at my expense. assignment, I am free to make my own hotel I understand that if I am NOT requesting travel a notifying administration 60 days in advance of m completing an excused absence form. • I understand that, should any problem(s) arise du of Student Affairs or the specific Associate/Assist • Signed, Signature Date Please Print: Name Contact Phone Number: ( )
+, have submitted this completed informational sheet to my Dean,, Program Director and System Coordinator (if applicable) on, and to my SGA President,, on I understand that I must meet the specified 60-day dea to be considered for housing.
+I also understand that h students traveling to conferences. adline for submission of the request form in order I understand that males and females will be housed se parately; No exceptions unless married.
+I understand that specific rooming assignment request s will not be honored.
+I understand that once housing arrangements are made e, no room changing will be permitted.
+I understand that if I am unhappy with my rooming as reservation, at my expense. signment, I am free to make my own hotel I understand that if I am NOT requesting travel ac notifying administration 60 days in advance of my completing an excused absence form.
+I understand that, should any problem(s) arise dur of Student Affairs or the specific Associate/Assista Signed, Signature Date Please Print: Name Contact Phone Number: ( )